-"Moon Over Kara-Shehr" has several killer riffs and equally numerous tonality and rhythm
+"Moon Over Kara-Shehr" has several killer riffs and equally numerous tonality and

-Black Metal was all about.
+grasped what black metal was all about.

 "Witches' Sabbath" is probably the best song on here.
-It begins with a mid-paced, oldschool
+It begins with a mid-paced,

-to have recorded a second guitar track) this would be a hell of a song.
+ability to have recorded a second guitar track) this would be a hell of a song.

 Next is "Lord of the Storms".
-This is another short song, featuring only a couple of
+This is another short song, featuring only a couple

-riffs.
+of riffs.
 There is nothing really special about the song and it is, more or less, filler.

-"Wrath of the Tyrant" begins with a horrific scream and decent primitive Black Metal
+"Wrath of the Tyrant" begins with a horrific scream and decent primitive black metal

 riffs.
 After plodding along for a bit, there is a very promising riff that is gone all too soon.
 At this point, the drums